 With towering cliffs, flowing water and a rich diversity of flora and fauna, Aravaipa Canyon Wilderness remains as one of Arizona's truly unique areas.
 Its 19,410 acres of designated wilderness beckons adventurers who yearn for solitude and scenic splendor.
 Located in southeast Arizona, roughly between Tucson and Phoenix, the wilderness and surrounding public and private land conserve a vital ecosystem for future generations.

 Aravaipa Creek flows year-round, an unusual phenomenon in the Arizona desert.
-Nurtured by this abundant water source, large sycamore, ash, cottonwood, and willow trees flourish along the stream, flanked by other riparian vegetation.
-In the fall, a kaleidoscope of brilliant red and golden leaves contrasts dramatically with the surrounding tans of the Sonoran Desert landscape.
+Nurtured by this abundant water, large sycamore, ash, cottonwood, and willow trees flourish along the stream, flanked by other riparian vegetation.
+In the fall, a kaleidoscope of brilliant red and golden leaves contrasts dramatically with the surrounding Sonoran Desert landscape.

 The Bureau of Land Management manages Aravaipa Canyon Wilderness to protect its essential wilderness character and fragile environment while providing the visitor with a world-class opportunity for primitive and unconfined recreation.
 You must have a permit to hike, backpack, and hunt in Aravaipa Canyon and all the side canyons.
 Learn more about Aravaipa Canyon permits.

 - Expect the wild!
 There are no designated trails, campsites, signs, or facilities within the wilderness boundaries.
 The land is rugged and you should be in good condition to pass through dense riparian vegetation (a sign of a healthy ecosystem).
 Wear sturdy footwear suitable for hiking in sand, gravel, and cobble with potential for numerous stream crossings in knee-deep water.